About

 Education

-- PhD Astrophysics at Lancaster University
+- PhD in Astrophysics at Lancaster University

-- 2020 – present
+- 2020 – 2025

 - MPhys Physics with Astrophysics at University of Exeter